France's Hollande promises tax stability to foreign businesses

 Hosting 30 heads of French units of foreign companies at his Elysee Palace, Hollande pledged to guarantee that taxes on an investment would not rise later - as has happened in the past - and VAT and duty rules for firms would be streamlined this year.

-The Socialist president, who last month announced France would phase out 30 billion euros ($41 billion) in charges on companies by 2017 to reverse its slide in trade competitiveness, also said French business taxes would be harmonized with those of its neighbors, especially Germany, by 2020.
+The Socialist president, who last month announced France would phase out 30 billion euros ($41 billion) in charges on companies by 2017 to reverse its slide in trade competitiveness, also said French business taxes would be harmonised with those of its neighbours, especially Germany, by 2020.

 He did not indicate the legal basis for his pledge of stable taxes on investments in the euro zone’s second-largest economy.

-“The objective is to ensure the stability of tax standards and mechanisms,” Hollande told leaders of Siemens (SIEGn.DE), Samsung Electronics (005930.KS), Volvo (VOLVb.ST), General Electric (GE.N) and Nestle NESN.VX, among others.
+“The objective is to ensure the stability of tax standards and mechanisms,” Hollande told leaders of Siemens, Samsung Electronics, Volvo, General Electric and Nestle, among others.

 “A business, whether French or foreign, that wants to invest will have a commitment from the administration that the tax rules will remain the same, and that will be a guarantee.”